Love Canal: Analysis

 In 1998, Elizabeth Whelan, founder of industry advocacy group American Council on Science and Health, wrote an editorial about the Canal in which she stated that the media started calling the Canal a "public health time bomb", an editorial that created minor hysteria.
 She declared that people were not falling ill because of exposure to chemical waste, but from stress caused by the media.
 Besides double the rate of birth defects to children born while living on Love Canal, a follow-up study two decades after the incident "showed increased risks of low birth weight, congenital malformations and other adverse reproductive events".

 Love Canal, along with Times Beach, Missouri and the Valley of the Drums, Kentucky, are important in United States environmental history as three sites that significantly contributed to the passing of the CERCLA.
-Love Canal "become the symbol for what happens when hazardous industrial products are not confined to the workplace but 'hit people where they live' in inestimable amounts".
+Love Canal has "become the symbol for what happens when hazardous industrial products are not confined to the workplace but 'hit people where they live' in inestimable amounts".

 Love Canal was not an isolated case.
 Eckardt C. Beck suggested that there are probably hundreds of similar dumpsites.
 President Carter declared that discovering these dumpsites was "one of the grimmest discoveries of the modern era".
 Had the residents of Love Canal been aware that they were residing on toxic chemicals, most would not have moved there in the first place.
 Beck noted that one main problem remains that ownership of such chemical companies can change over the years, making liability difficult to assign (a problem that would be addressed by CERCLA, or the Superfund Act).
 Beck contended that increased commitment was necessary to develop controls that would "defuse future Love Canals".

 Some free market environmentalist activists have cited the Love Canal incident as a consequence of government decision-makers not taking responsibility for their decisions.
-Stroup writes, "The school district owning the land had a laudable but narrow goal: it wanted to provide education cheaply for district children.
+Economics professor Richard Stroup writes, "The school district owning the land had a laudable but narrow goal: it wanted to provide education cheaply for district children.
 Government decision makers are seldom held accountable for broader social goals in the way that private owners are by liability rules and potential profits."